okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 Years ago, applications were huge and it would take hours just for a build.
 Typically you would release software infrequently.

 Recently, the idea of microservices is to break down these large applications which allow for faster deployments.

+The main reason for microservices is to speed up development.